1996 National League Division Series: Game 1

 The Braves were heavy favorites against the Dodgers, who sneaked into the playoffs on a Wild Card berth.
 This would be manager Bill Russell's only postseason series as Dodgers manager.

 The Braves sent 24-game winner John Smoltz to the mound for Game 1.
 Opposing Smoltz would be Ramón Martínez.
 The Braves struck first when Fred McGriff's sacrifice fly brought Marquis Grissom, who singled to lead off, stole second and moved to third on a groundout, home in the fourth.
 Todd Hollandsworth tied the game with an RBI-double in the fifth after a lead off double by Greg Gagne.
 Smoltz and Martinez dueled for eight innings, when Martinez left the game.
-When the game moved to extra innings, eventual playoff MVP Javy López hit the go-ahead home run in the tenth off of Antonio Osuna.
+When the game moved to extra innings, eventual playoff MVP Javy López hit the go-ahead home run in the tenth off Antonio Osuna.
 Mark Wohlers recorded the save and the Braves led the series 1–0.